Spatially quasi-periodic bifurcations from periodic traveling water waves and a method for detecting bifurcations using signed singular values: Numerical results

 In this section, we compute the two-parameter family of ``type 1'' gravity-capillary waves studied numerically by Schwartz and Vanden-Broeck \cite{schwartz:79} and more recently by Akers, Ambrose and Wright \cite{akers2014gravity} and search for bifurcations to quasi-periodic traveling waves corresponding to $k = 1/\sqrt{2}$.
 In particular, we obtain overturning quasi-periodic waves that bifurcate from periodic overturning waves.

 At large amplitude, the type 1 waves possess a symmetric air pocket at $x=\pi$ that drops down into the fluid, possibly surrounded by overhanging regions of the free surface.
+By contrast, type 2 waves have two air pockets that drop down into the fluid on either side of $x=\pi$; see Figure~\ref{fig:type1and2}.
 In our dimensionless units with the wavelength normalized to $2\pi$ and the acceleration of gravity normalized to $g=1$, our surface tension parameter $\tau$ agrees with the parameter $\kappa$ used by Wilton \cite{wilton1915} and by Schwartz and Vanden-Broeck \cite{schwartz:79}.
 The waves we seek, i.e., the primary branch of type 1 periodic traveling waves, bifurcate from zero amplitude for $\tau>1/2$.
 The case $\tau=1/2$ corresponds to a Wilton ripple \cite{wilton1915,vandenBroeck:book}, where there are two solutions of the Stokes expansion, one of which matches up with this family of type 1 waves.
 This family can be numerically continued to smaller values of $\tau$, which we do, but the result is different than bifurcation from zero amplitude at these smaller values of $\tau$.
-Indeed, bifurcating from zero amplitude with $\tau\in(1/3,1/2)$ leads to type 2 waves \cite{schwartz:79} that match up with the other solution of the Wilton ripple expansion at $\tau=1/2$.
+Indeed, bifurcating from zero amplitude with $\tau\in(1/3,1/2)$ leads to ``type 2'' waves \cite{schwartz:79} that match up with the other solution of the Wilton ripple expansion at $\tau=1/2$.
+Figure~\ref{fig:type1and2} shows a type 1 wave and a type 2 wave with $\tau=1/2$, with amplitudes chosen just below the point that self-intersection occurs.
+We use $\hat\eta_{1,0}=\hat\eta_1$ for the amplitude parameter.

 Panel (a) of Figure~\ref{fig:bifur_overturn} shows a contour plot of $\chi$ evaluated on the family of type 1 waves we computed.
 We split the domain of the contour plot into 3 regions

 In each region, we sample $\tau$ at equal intervals of size $\Delta\tau= 0.05$, $0.02$ and $0.01$, respectively.
 At each $\tau$ value of regions 1 and 2, we use $s=\hat\eta_{1,0}$ as an amplitude parameter and sweep forward with steps of size $\Delta s=0.01$ until the wave self-intersects to form a trapped bubble.
 The conformal mapping method can compute non-physical waves in which the free surface crosses through itself to form an overlapping fluid region.
 We use this feature to root-bracket the amplitude at which the walls of the air bubble first meet.
 In more detail, once the amplitude is large enough that the wave contains an air pocket with overhanging walls, we compute the first zero, $\alpha_0(s,\tau)$, of $\td\xi'(\alpha)$ using Newton's method.
 We then evaluate $\td\xi(\alpha_0(s,\tau))-\pi$ as we continue to increase $s$ by $\Delta s=0.01$.
 Once this function is positive, the wave has self-intersected and we have found a bracket to use in Brent's method to find $s(\tau)$ such that $\td\xi(\alpha_0(s(\tau),\tau))=\pi$ to double-precision accuracy.
 We then compute $\chi(s,\tau)$ at 81 values of $s$, uniformly spaced between 0 and $s(\tau)$.
 As a result, the right boundary of the contour plot corresponds to the maximum amplitude for each $\tau$ where the air pocket closes to form a bubble.